Fantomas42/django-blog-zinnia/docs/settings.rst

 ----------------------------
 **Default value:** ``'zinnia.url_shortener.backends.default'``

-String representing the module path to the url shortener backend.
+String representing the module path to the URL shortener backend.

 ZINNIA_USE_TWITTER
 ------------------